Kia Carens: 2025 facelift (Carens Clavis)

+In May 2025, Kia introduced the facelifted Carens called the Carens Clavis in India, an updated version of the existing MPV lineup.

-The Clavis features a redesigned exterior with a revised front and rear fascia, LED headlamps, and connected LED tail lamps.
-The interior includes dual 12.25-inch displays—one for the infotainment system and another as a digital instrument cluster.
-Additional features include a panoramic sunroof, ventilated front seats, a premium audio system, ambient lighting, wireless charging, and a 4-way power-adjustable driver's seat.
-Safety upgrades on the Clavis variant include Level 2 ADAS, a 360-degree camera, and six airbags.
+The facelifted Carens introduces a redesigned exterior with a revised front and rear fascia with connected LED lamps.
+The interior includes dual 12.25-inch displays with one for the infotainment system and another as a digital instrument cluster.
+Additional features include a panoramic sunroof, ventilated front seats, a Bose premium audio system, ambient lighting, wireless charging, and a 4-way power-adjustable driver's seat.
+Safety equipment addition includes Level 2 ADAS.

-The Carens Clavis is offered with three engine options: a 1.5-litre naturally aspirated petrol engine, a 1.5-litre turbocharged petrol engine, and a 1.5-litre diesel engine.
+The facelifted Carens is offered with three engine options: a 1.5-litre naturally aspirated petrol engine, a 1.5-litre turbocharged petrol engine (replacing the 1.4-litre turbocharged petrol engine), and a 1.5-litre diesel engine.
 Transmission choices include a 6-speed manual transmission, a 6-speed intelligent manual transmission (iMT), and a 7-speed dual-clutch transmission (DCT).

-The Carens Clavis gets 7 exterior colour options: Ivory Silver Gloss, Sparkling Silver, Pewter Olive, Glacier White Pearl, Imperial Blue, Gravity Grey and Aurora Black Pearl.
-The cabin of the MPV gets a single, two-tone Triton Navy and Biege colour.

-The Carens Clavis is available in both 6- and 7-seater configurations.
-The 6-seater version, featuring captain chairs in the second row, is offered exclusively in the HTX Plus trim level.

-Since the launch of Kia Carens Clavis, the Carens is now offered in single 7-seater, Premium (O) trim.
+In India, the pre-facelifted model was sold alongside the facelifted model in a single trim called Premium (O), and the Carens Clavis is marketed simply as the facelifted Carens outside India.